Ivan Boesky Scandal: Jailed For Insider Trading In The 1980s

 Dennis Levine

 American Wall Street arbitrageur Dennis Levine was the initial high-profile suspect in the Ivan Boesky insider trading scandal.
-In 1986, he was found guilty of insider trading and given a two-year prison term, a fine of $362,000, and had his securities licenses revoked.
+In 1986, the authorities found him guilty of insider trading, and he received a two-year prison term, a fine of $362,000, and had his securities licenses revoked.

 Martin Siegel

-Martin Siegel was a banker and financial advisor who, along with Ivan Boesky, was accused of engaging in insider trading.
+Martin Siegel, a banker and financial advisor, along with Ivan Boesky, faced accusations of engaging in insider trading.
 Boesky claimed that Siegel gave him confidential information, which Boesky used to make millions.

 Richard Wigton

-Trader Richard Wigton and his partner Ivan Boesky were accused of insider trading.
-When it was discovered that Wigton had received inside information from Boesky about a potential takeover of the USX Corporation, he became embroiled in the scandal.
+Trader Richard Wigton and his partner Ivan Boesky faced accusations of insider trading.
+When they discovered that Boesky had given inside information to Wigton about a potential takeover of the USX Corporation, Wigton became embroiled in the scandal.

 David Brown

 Kidder Peabody & Co. executive David Brown was a suspect in the 1986 Ivan Boesky scandal.
-It was claimed that Brown had given Boesky access to proprietary information that he had used to make lucrative trades.
+Claims stated that Brown had provided Boesky with access to proprietary information that Boesky had used to make lucrative trades.

 How Did They Catch Ivan Boesky?